Newel K. Whitney: 1820–1831: Early business in Kirtland and conversion

 Sometime after their marriage, N.K. and Ann joined the Disciples of Christ or Campbellites.
 Sidney Rigdon was a bishop in the movement and baptized members.
 Ann worried about how Campbellites did not claim to have the authority to give members the Holy Ghost.
 N.K. served in the community as an elector and as a vice president of the Tract Society, part of the Grand River Bible Society.
 N.K. and Ann joined the Church of Christ (Latter Day Saints) in 1830 without having read The Book of Mormon.
 Many of their neighbors joined the church around the same time, including the Gilberts in 1831.
 The Whitneys provided their home for at least one congregational meeting, and donated wine for the sacrament.
 The prophet Joseph Smith and his family came to stay with the Whitneys for several weeks in 1830 before moving to Isaac Morley's house and soon a new house on his property.

 During this time, Ann Whitney had five children.
-Their eldest, Horace, was born in 1823.
+Their eldest, Horace K. Whitney, was born in 1823.
 Horace later married and is the father of Orson F. Whitney.

 The store was added to the National Register of Historic Places in 1984.